greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

   </div>
 </div>

 It's important to note that this map is showing you something different from "people who liked movie X also like the set of movies {Y}", which is what many recommender systems do.
 Rather, it shows "the themes, mood, and ideas of movie X are shared by the set of neighbors {Y}".
-This is a different and more first-principles way for a crurious person to discover new films.
+This is a different and more first-principles way for a curious person to discover new films.

 ## Maps are better than feeds